chef-partners/azuredevops-chef-extension/docs/docs/tasks/helpers/setup_chef.md

 ![Setup Chef](../../images/helper_setup_chef.png)

-{% include note.html contents="The files are written out the agent's temporary directory which is deleted after every pipeline, this ensures that no configuration or private keys are left on the agent" %}
+{% include note.html content="The files are written out the agent's temporary directory which is deleted after every pipeline, this ensures that no configuration or private keys are left on the agent" %}

 When the file has been written out the following environment variables are set and can be used in later stages of the pipeline: